Mess for Less

 long hair

-Wishing you less tangles and tears in the mornings.
+Wishing you fewer tangles and fewer tears in the mornings.

 More Parenting